prikhi/pencil/docs/source/reference/behaviours.rst

 StrokeColor
 -----------

-This behaviour sets the "stroke" and "stroke-opacity" attribute of the SVG target objects that have stroke.
+This behaviour sets the "stroke" and "stroke-opacity" attributes of the SVG target objects that have stroke.

 Target object
 ^^^^^^^^^^^^^

-Objects that can be stroked.
+Any Object that can be given a stroke.

 XML syntax
 ^^^^^^^^^^